Vancouver, BC • Showrooms • Service Bays • Detail Shops • Delivery Lanes

 • Kamloops

-• Can these floors handle hot tires and automotive fluids?
+• Can these floors handle hot tires, oil, and coolant?

 Yes.
-Properly specified epoxy, urethane cement, and topcoat systems are designed to resist common dealership conditions such as hot tires, oil, coolant, brake dust, cleaners, and repeated traffic.
+Properly specified dealership flooring systems are designed around common automotive exposures such as hot tires, oil, coolant, brake dust, cleaners, and repeated traffic.

 • Can the work be phased around business operations?

 Yes.
-Many dealership projects are completed in stages so that parts of the showroom, service area, or support spaces can stay operational during the work.
+Many dealership projects are more manageable when completed in stages so parts of the showroom, service area, or support spaces can remain operational during the work.

 Upgrade Your Auto Dealership Flooring

-Create a cleaner showroom, a tougher service bay, and a more professional customer experience with a flooring system built for real dealership use.
-Contact Priority One Epoxy Flooring for a tailored recommendation and a clear project plan.
+Create a cleaner showroom, a tougher service bay, and a more professional dealership environment with a flooring system built for real automotive use.
+Priority One Epoxy Flooring provides zone-specific recommendations, prep-first installation, and practical phased planning for dealership projects across Vancouver, BC and beyond.